 The notes are obligations exclusively of Alaska Air Group.
 We conduct substantially all of our operations through our subsidiaries.
-Except for future financing obtained by Alaska Air Group, we will not have any material cash flows independent of our subsidiaries.
 As a result, our cash flow and our ability to service our debt, including the notes, depend upon the earnings of our subsidiaries.
 In addition, we depend on the distribution of earnings, loans or other payments by our subsidiaries to us.
 Payments to us by our subsidiaries will be contingent upon our subsidiaries' earnings and business considerations.

 Our subsidiaries are separate and distinct legal entities.
-Our subsidiaries have no obligation to pay any amounts due on the notes or to provide us with funds for our payment obligations.
-Although we have not yet determined how each payment of principal or interest due will be funded in the future, we anticipate that these payments will be funded either by dividends, distributions, loans, advances or other payments from our subsidiaries or through new borrowings or financings by Alaska Air Group.
-Any such payments by our subsidiaries to us could be subject to statutory or contractual restrictions.
-Currently, the only contractual restrictions are contained in Alaska Airlines' \$150 million credit facility, which requires maintenance of specific levels of net worth, maintenance of certain debt and leases to net worth leverage and fixed charge coverage ratios, and limits on investments, lease obligations, sales of assets, and additional indebtedness.
-Such provisions limit the amount of funds Alaska Airlines can distribute to Alaska Air Group.
-As of March 31, 2004, \$49.3 million was available to distribute to Alaska Air Group via dividend without violating the covenants in Alaska Airlines' credit facility.
-The notes do not restrict the ability of our subsidiaries to enter into additional agreements limiting or prohibiting the distribution of earnings, loans or other payments to Alaska Air Group.
+Our subsidiaries have no obligation to pay any amounts due on the notes or to provide us with funds for our payment obligations, whether by dividends, distributions, loans or other payments.
+In addition, any payment of dividends, distributions, loans or advances by our subsidiaries to us could be subject to statutory or contractual restrictions.
+Currently, the only such restrictions are contained in Alaska Airlines' \$150 million credit facility, which contains provisions that require maintenance of specific levels of net worth, leverage and fixed charge coverage, and provisions that limit investments, lease obligations, sales of assets, and additional indebtedness.
+Such provisions may limit the amount of funds Alaska Airlines can distribute to Alaska Air Group.
+Payments to us by our subsidiaries will also be contingent upon our subsidiaries' earnings and business considerations.

 Our right to receive any assets of any of our subsidiaries upon their liquidation or reorganization and, as a result, our ability to use those assets to discharge our obligations to the holders of the notes, are effectively subordinated to the claims of that subsidiary's creditors, including trade creditors.
-As of March 31, 2004, the liabilities of our subsidiaries were \$2,554.5 million.
+As of December 31, 2003, the liabilities of our subsidiaries were \$2,380.1 million.
 The notes do not restrict the ability of our subsidiaries to incur additional indebtedness.
 In addition, even if we were a creditor of any of our subsidiaries, our rights as a creditor would be subordinate to any security interest in the assets of our subsidiaries and any indebtedness of our subsidiaries senior to indebtedness held by us.

-We may not have the ability to raise the funds necessary to finance the change in control purchase or the purchase at the option of the
+We may not have the ability to raise the funds necessary to finance the change in control purchase or the purchase at the option of the holder.

 On specified dates and upon the occurrence of specific kinds of change in control events, holders of notes may require us to purchase their notes.
 However, it is possible that we would not have sufficient funds at that time to make the required purchase of notes.
 In addition, agreements to which we may be a party may restrict or prohibit such a payment.
-Currently, the only such restrictions are contained in Alaska Airlines' \$150 million credit facility, which contains financial covenants that may limit the amount of funds it can distribute to Alaska Air Group.
+Currently, the only such restrictions are contained in Alaska Airlines' \$150 million credit facility, which contains financial covenants that may limit the amount of funds it can distribute to

+Alaska Air Group.
 Further, certain important corporate events, such as leveraged recapitalizations that would increase the level of our indebtedness, would not constitute a change in control under the indenture.
 See "Description of Notes - Purchase of Notes at the Option of the Holder" and "Description of Notes - Change in Control Permits Purchase of Notes by Alaska Air Group at the Option of the Holder."